mozilla/dennis/docs/linting.rst

 Skipping rules string-by-string
 ===============================

-In the extracted comment, you can tell dennis to ignore lint rules (or all lint rules).
+In the extracted comment, you can tell Dennis to ignore lint rules (or all lint rules).

 Ignore everything::